 How has my life changed?

-With greater responsibilities as a new mother, have my priorities changed?
+Going through life as a new mum with greater responsibilities, have my priorities changed?

 Last month, I returned to work after four months of maternity leave, and thankfully, the back-to-work blues cleared just after a week back with my colleagues.

 Yet I’m still trying to adjust and cope with the changes that have taken place in my life.

 I have always been efficient at time management but being a mother has left me with the feeling of never having enough time!

 Feeding, bathing, changing, and otherwise taking care of my baby’s basic needs is enough to be kept occupied for the entire day.

 It seems as if I barely have a minute for myself to relax or space out before something happens that needs my attention: Housework, baby care, and what parent can ignore the call of a crying baby for long?